 Thanks in advance!

 This article was posted on Thursday, April 5th, 2012 at 2:57 pm and is filed under Children's Songs, Countries & Cultures, German, German Children's Songs, Germany, Languages, Pennsylvania Dutch, Pennsylvania Dutch, Questions, Readers Questions, USA, YouTube.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 5 Responses to “Question about a German or Pennsylvania Dutch Song”